 1. Maximise the chances of a notice reaching the intended recipient by maximising the methods of delivery.
 Sending by first class and recorded delivery can be sensible.
 Wherever possible, arranging for hand delivery through the letterbox of the property is also sensible.
 If the property is a distance away, a process server could be instructed to assist.
 It will be an additional cost, but a cost well spent if it minimises the chances of service challenges arising before the Court.

 2. Allow time for service when drafting the notice.
-If you only allow 2 days service, you may be lucky and achieve service in time, but why take the risk?
-Allow yourself wiggle room of several extra days.
+If you only allow 2 days of service, you may be lucky and achieve service in time, but why take the risk?
+Allow yourself wiggle room for several extra days.
 Routinely allowing a week extra can be sensible to try and minimise any arguments re short notice.

-3. Factor in weekends, bank holidays etc when calculating notice periods and allow additional time if needed.
+3. Factor in weekends, bank holidays, etc when calculating notice periods and allow additional time if needed.
 If your tenancy agreement refers to service on ‘business days,’ remember that whilst there may be a postal delivery on a Saturday, it is not a business day.

 Find out more